vigoo/destiny/journal.md

 - Defined an initial data model and API for the `store` in WIT
 - Changed rust edition to 2024
 - Added `#[allow(static_mut_refs)]` to the `mod bindings` to remove annoying warnings
-- Straightforward store implementation with in-memory state
+- Straightforward store implementation with in-memory state, some improvements of the WIT spec on the way
 -